thatchemistryguy/PyParse_designer/README.md

 ---------------

 This simple and lightweight tool is to facilitate the quick and easy creation of platemaps from high-throughput experimentation (HTE).
 Once created, these platemaps can be used with [PyParse](https://github.com/thatchemistryguy/PyParse), a python script which takes the data from the platemap to analyse UPLC-MS data and generate user-friendly outputs, including a standardised, machine-readable table that contains all information about that plate.

 In conjunction with one another, PyParse_designer and PyParse form an end-to-end workflow of plate design, analysis of data, long-term capture of the information generated.

 By using this workflow, datasets containing everything from the ID of the catalyst in a particular well, to the temperature of the plate, to the peak percentage area of product observed, are created.

+Workflow in a Nutshell:

+1. PyParse_designer is used to define ***every*** parameter for ***every*** well in the plate
+2. This platemap is then combined with the reaction UPLC-MS data in PyParse, which looks to assign peaks to analytes.
+3. PyParse generates an analytical table, which includes information about both the inputs (catalyst amount, ID, temperature, etc) and the outputs (product percentage area, retention time observed, m/z values, etc)
+4. The user uploads this analytical table to a global data lake for long-term storage, for future interrogation and to facilitate the creation of machine-learning models.